Industrial Chemical

 The prominent highlight of this reform is the establishment of a new chemical assessment and notification mechanism centered on “strict access, expert review, and long-term tracking.”
 Under the new regulations, all new chemical substances must pass a national-level technical assessment before entering the Vietnamese market and will be incorporated into a continuous monitoring system.

 This move not only strengthens the risk management of new substances throughout their full life cycle but also marks the comprehensive alignment of Vietnam’s chemical regulatory system with high international standards.
+Companies may also refer to REACH24H's Vietnam Chemical Registration and Compliance Services for route assessment and implementation support.

 Key Implementing Regulations and Legal Framework